-A term often used interchangeable with baler is “compactor,” and while industrial balers and compactors perform quite similar duties, they are, in fact, different equipment.
+A term often used interchangeably with baler is “compactor,” and while industrial balers and compactors perform quite similar duties, they are, in fact, different equipment.
 Mainly, they differ by function.
-First, while balers are most often paired with applications relating to recycling, trash and agricultural material compaction, compactors are more frequently used with waste that is intended for a landfill.
+First, while balers are most often paired with applications relating to recycling, trash, and agricultural material compaction, compactors are more frequently used with waste that is intended for a landfill.
 Next, balers work by compacting and binding materials, whereas compactors usually compress and flatten materials.
-The materials that industrial balers are many and diverse.
-These include paper, cloth, plastic, metal, agricultural products such as hay and waste products like garbage.
+The materials that industrial balers work with are many and diverse.
+These include paper, cloth, plastic, metal, agricultural products such as hay, and waste products like garbage.
 Industrial balers are essential tools for any recycling facility to have.
-Generally, compaction serves a routine part of the recycling process, especially of plastic and paper products like cans, bottles, jugs, cardboard, scrap paper, newspapers and shrink wrap.
-In fact, the compression of cardboard boxes may be the cause of the most frequent utilization of baler services, since cardboard is found is so many industries, because they take up so much space and because they are so easy to smash and recycle.
-Industrial balers are also quite important to waste facilities.
-Products that are sent to a landfill, rather than recycled, are often compacted because, in doing so, they take up less space.